ELSS vs PPF

 Example – Axis Long Term Equity Fund.

-Some of the features of this scheme are as follows –
+Some of the important features of ELSS are as follows:

 The expected returns from this investment can be illustrated below –

-Mr Gupta plans on investing Rs.500 in an ELSS via SIP for 7 years.
-The average expected returns from it is around 12%.
+Mr Gupta plans to invest Rs.500 in an ELSS via SIP for 7 years.
+The average expected return from it is around 12%.

 After 7 years, he will receive Rs.64,401 by investing a total of Rs.42,000 and earning capital gains of Rs.22,401, as per the expected rate of return.